eficode-academy/rf-katas/exercises/01-manual_testing.md

 After you've added steps that you think are needed to manually test login feature run:

-- Windows: double click `01-manual_testing.cmd`
+- in Windows: run command `python verify.py 01`
-- Linux/macOS: `./exercises/verify/01-manual_testing.sh`
+- in macOS/Linux: run command `python3 verify.py 01`

 If the output is `Ready to proceed!` then you're good to go!
 Otherwise, the check the output about what is missing?